What NOT to do when visiting Australia

 11. Don’t underestimate the raw power of the Australian sun

-The Australian sun has an incredible bite to it, which I believe is due to the hole in the Ozone layer and sciences that I don’t quite understand, due to not being a scientist myself.
+The Australian sun has an incredible bite to it, which I believe is due to the hole in the Ozone layer and sciences that I don’t quite understand.

 Australia Trip Tip: Try your darnedest to stay out of the sun at its strongest moments – between 11am-2pm.
 Wear protective clothing and a hat.
 Slap on sunscreen if necessary (a non toxic one is preferable, if you’re braving the water).
 A sunburn may very well ruin your holiday.|